WEIGHT LOSS SURGERY FINANCING:

 - One of the benefits of Citerra Finance is that patients can also add funds for travel and spending money.

-Guide to Bariatric Surgery Financing:
+Guide to Bariatric Surgery Financing in 2020:

 These are the bariatric surgery financing options available.